akkera102/08_gamebuino/readme.txt

 ## Games
 I tested few game. thank you awesome game! :)

 - 101 STARSHIPS by zoglu(sketch size is too big.
-I del logo and music. sry.)
+I del logo. sry.)
 - AGEDDON by wuuff
 - CRABATOR by rodot
 - UFO-RACE by rodot